Henry Salvatori Early Career Chair and Assistant Professor of Aerospace and Mechanical Engineering and Civil and Environmental Engineering

 - 2007, Master's Degree, Mechanical Engineering, Cambridge University

 Dr. Mitul Luhar joined the Department of Aerospace and Mechanical Engineering at USC as Assistant Professor in January 2015.
+In 2020, Mitul was appointed the inaugural holder of the Henry Salvatori Early Career Chair.
 Prior to joining USC, Mitul was a Postdoctoral Scholar in the Graduate Aerospace Laboratories at Caltech.
 He received his Ph.D. in Civil and Environmental Engineering from MIT in 2012.
 As a graduate student, Mitul was awarded the Presidential Fellowship as well as the Martin Family Society Fellowship for Sustainability.
-Prior to joining MIT, Mitul attended the University of Cambridge, where he earned B.A. and M.Eng. degrees in Engineering in 2007.
+Mitul attended the University of Cambridge for undergraduate study, earning B.A. and M.Eng. degrees in Engineering in 2007.

 Dr. Luhar's research can be classified into two major themes:

 (i) turbulent flows interacting with complex (e.g. rough, porous, compliant) surfaces, and

 (ii) interaction between flow and flexible structures.

 This work addresses open problems in aero- and hydrodynamic design, flow control, environmental science, as well as physical biology, and involves a combination of laboratory experiments and theory.